|Kevin Chase and I practice for a 1975 performance.|

 Our best stunt involved a letter to the newspaper editor from Mr. Cullinan.
 He was complaining about reactions to the Bhopal chemical disaster in 1984, a horrible industrial accident in the chemical business.
 Mr. Cullinan, a worker in that industry, wrote about the over-the-top reaction of "wooly-hatted liberals."
 Naturally, that Christmas we showed up wearing wooly hats.
 Mr. Cullinan roared.

 After a couple of decades, the Cullinans apparently started to wonder if we were coming back on a given year after such a long streak ... but we usually did.
 There were all sorts of ups and downs handed out by life to all of us, but this was a nice constant.
 We celebrated the victories and mourned the losses.
 I'm not going to say this was the absolute only time of the year that I saw the Cullinans; sometimes we'd run into each other at some function like the Clarence Center Labor Day Fair.
-The Cullinans again were quick with a laugh and always interested in my activities.
+The Cullinans again were always interested in my activities.

 Eventually, the visits wound down, due to moving or work or something else as the logistics turned daunting.
 Mr. Cullinan passed away some years ago, and Mrs. Cullinan eventually moved into an assisted living program as she lost a few miles per hour on her mental fastball.
 But I always sent a holiday letter to her, and made sure she got a copy of one of my books when they came out.
 Son Brendan told me how in her later years, Mrs. Cullinan still got a thrill of seeing my name in the paper.
 In fact, she loved the newspaper - if only because it reminded her of the date every morning.